Wedding Flowers 101, Part 3: How much do wedding flowers cost?

 Photograph by Sam Bond Photography

-Both domestic flowers and imported ones are sold to florists, grocery stores, and in-house designers from that dreamy venue at wholesale cost.
+Both domestic flowers (USA grown) and imported ones are sold to florists, grocery stores, and designers at wholesale cost, with each maintaining a ‘cold chain’ to keep those blooms fresh and beautiful.

 And that is where the similarities stop.

-For floral designs, the next step for those stems is to be aggregated at a designated studio space in cool storage to begin their journey into becoming the breathtaking flowers for your dream wedding.
+Each flower seller utilizes fresh blooms for different purposes to serve different customers.
+For wedding floral designs, those stems are going to begin their journey into becoming the breathtaking flowers for your dream wedding.

-Each flower type has an optimum moment of peak beauty, usually when it is fully opened.
-The stems are expertly conditioned for a lasting display and opened to the perfect stage, arranged into a practiced and breathtaking design, temporarily stored in cold storage once again, delivered to the venue with care with maybe some extra stability supports, setup or installed if they need to be, transported from ceremony to reception if needed, and finally taken down and potentially composted and vessels cleaned.
+Each of your wedding flowers will have an optimum moment of peak beauty, usually when it is fully opened.
+The stems are expertly conditioned for a lasting display and opened to the perfect stage, arranged into a practiced and breathtaking design, temporarily stored in cold storage once again, and delivered to the venue with care with maybe some extra stability supports.
+They are set up or installed if they need to be, transported from ceremony to reception if needed, and finally taken down and potentially composted and vessels cleaned.

 Photograph by Sam Bond Photography

-And a florist provides much more than simply beautiful designs full of lovely flowers.
+And a wedding florist provides much more than simply handmade beautiful designs full of lovely flowers.

 Your florist will bring their experience and expertise to the table to take any vision of wedding flowers and elevate it: they both optimize and maximize.
 That know-how will be able to get you the most bang for your buck.

 If your florist is a farmer-florist (Hi!
 That’s me!), or someone similar who values locally-grown flowers, you’re in for even more of a treat.
-They’ll know how to source the very best flowers during every season to create designs on a whole other level of loveliness, with some portion of those flowers being grown on their farm.
+They’ll know how to source the very best flowers during every season to create designs on a whole other level of loveliness.
 Locally-grown flowers offer shapes, movement, colors, and textures that are unrivaled because of their low tolerance for shipping.

 Photograph by Sara Cassidy Photography